Cockchafer: Larvae

+Food resources

+Cockchafer feeds on deciduous plant and fruit tree leaves, including oaks, maple, sweet chestnut, beech, plum, and walnut trees.
+The feeding behaviour of larvae can cause severe damage to the plants.
+They feed on both the small roots of field plants such as grain, grass, tree, beet roots and the large part of crop rootlets.
+Larvae can gnaw the root for 30 cm each day, which quickly kills the plant.

 Life cycle

 Adults appear at the end of April or in May and live for about five to seven weeks.
 After about two weeks, the female begins laying eggs, which she buries about 10 to 20 cm deep in the earth.
 She may do this several times until she has laid between 60 and 80 eggs.
-The common cockchafer lays its eggs in fields, whereas the Forest Cockchafer stays in the vicinity of the trees.
+Most typically, the female beetle lays its eggs in fields.
 The preferred food for adults is oak leaves, but they will also feed on conifer needles.

-The larvae, known as "white grubs" or "chafer grubs", hatch after four to six weeks.
+The larvae, known as "chafer grubs" or "white grubs", hatch four to six weeks after being laid as eggs.
 They feed on plant roots, for instance potato roots.
 The grubs develop in the earth for three to four years, in colder climates even five years, and grow continually to a size of about 4–5 cm, before they pupate in early autumn and develop into an adult cockchafer in six weeks.

 The cockchafer overwinters in the earth at depths between 20 and 100 cm.
 They work their way to the surface only in spring.

 Because of their long development time as larvae, cockchafers appear in a cycle of every three or four years; the years vary from region to region.
 There is a larger cycle of around 30 years superimposed, in which they occur (or rather, used to occur) in unusually high numbers (10,000s).

+Enemies

+Predators

+The European mole is a natural predator of cockchafers.
+Moles are known to feed on cockchafer larvae.
+They can detect them using their keen sense of smell and specialised digging behaviour.
+This predation can help regulate cockchafer populations in mole-inhabited areas.

+M. melolontha adults are predated by ground beetles and ants.
+Larvae are predated by click beetles while underground.
+Starlings, crows, and gulls also predate M. melolontha larvae, often after a field has been plowed.

+Parasites

+Dexia rustica is a parasitic fly that uses M. melolontha larvae as their hosts.
+D. rustica eggs hatch underground and look for cockchafer larvae to hibernate within over the winter.
+Their presence will ultimately kill the beetle larvae in the spring.
+One to six fly larva can parasitise a single host.